trzmiel7/pf/index.md

   </p>

 </center>
-Upgrade my old desk with a single monitor to double monitor desk, with a shelf for books, adjustable length and its own lighting panel.
+Upgrade of my old desk with a single monitor to a desk with two monitors, a shelf for books, adjustable length and its own lighting panel.

 ### Face features recognition